IBM/kubernetes-storage/workshop/Lab7/README.md

     ```
     ibmcloud iam service-policy-create serviceid-ico --roles Manager --resource-group-name default --region us-south
     ```

+1. We will also need to provide Account Management to allow us to create an cloudant service on our IBM Cloud account:

+    ```
+    ibmcloud iam service-policy-create serviceid-ico --account-management --roles Administrator
+    ```

 1. Create an API key for the service ID.